-We will seek references on all short-listed candidates, including internal candidates, before interview.
+Schools in The Park Federation Academy Trust should obtain references on all short-listed candidates, including internal candidates, before interview.
 We will scrutinise these and resolve any concerns before confirming appointments.
-The references requested will ask specific questions about the suitability of the applicant to work with children.
+The references requested will askspecific questions about the suitability of the applicant to work with children.